 We applied for various positions starting in the UK and after being accepted for that first international house and pet-sit, the rest as they say is history.

 Pet minder assignments

 A big part of house and pet sitting is research and we are always on the computer looking for that next place.
 We found it while we were finishing our last house sit in Australia.
 It was a request to care for four cats in Palomares, Spain.
 We sent out a letter of application or introduction to the perspective homeowner and started a dialogue.

 We spent time investigating the area and patiently waited to hear from the homeowner.
-Before we knew it, we agreed to a Skype video call to meet them and they could meet us, also.
-By the end of that call, having answered all of their questions and receiving answers to our own, we accepted their offer to stay and to care for Jimenez, Meffy, Juliet and Gabriella.
+Before we knew it, we agreed to a Skype video call to meet them.
+By the end of that call, having answered all of their questions and received answers to our own, we accepted their offer.
+We had agreed to stay and to care for Jimenez, Meffy, Juliet and Gabriella their cats.

 We loved housesitting in Almeria, Spain

 Palomares is a lovely, small town very near the Mediterranean Sea.
 In fact the whole coast is delightful with many charming towns such as Aguilas that we visited and enjoyed during our stay.
 It is a two-hour drive from Alicante, just 215 kilometres to the south.

 We always try to arrive a few days early, so we can learn about the pets we would care for, the house where we would be living and the surrounding area.
 While we were working time was always so precious we seldom had time to ease into a project or a posting.